polljii/onesuite/README.md

 ---

-### REPO IS FOR PORTFOLIO PURPOSES ONLY
+### REPO IS FOR PORTFOLIO AND DISTRIBUTION PURPOSES ONLY
 - CODE SNIPPETS ARE LIMITED
 - SCREENSHOTS ARE LIMITED
 - DATA PRIVACY IS IN EFFECT
-- ALL RIGHTS ARE WITH THE OWNER/PUBLISHER OF THE APPLICATION
+- ALL RIGHTS ARE WITH LIGHTSAIL IT SOLUTIONS (www.lightsailits.com) AS THE PUBLISHER

 ---